 Producing print and electronic publications or website content involves many steps, so you will need to plan ahead.
 You are required to write the initial copy for the project, which must then be approved by your dean or supervisor.
 If you need assistance writing copy, please contact our office.

-To keep your project on schedule, please email your copy in accordance to the guidelines below.
-Formatting the text makes editing and designing the project more difficult and time consuming, and this may add to the time needed to complete your project.
+To keep your project on schedule, please prepare your copy in accordance to the guidelines below.
+Formatting the text (adding tables, graphics, images, etc.) makes editing and designing the project more difficult and time consuming, and this may add to the time needed to complete your project.